ErfanMomeniii/jalali/README.md

 	j.SetLocale(jalali.EnglishLanguage)

-	// Returns the datetime corresponding to adding the given number of years, months, and days to j j.AddDate(0, 0, 1) // 1402-04-30 14:15:25
+	// Return the datetime corresponding to adding the given number of years, months, and days to j j.AddDate(0, 0, 1) // 1402-04-30 14:15:25

 	// Return year, month, day, hour, minute and second of j